 Many cheaters have taken to buying a Pay As You Go phone, seeing as they are becoming increasingly cheaper.
 Mobile phone records are now the number one way that cheaters are caught out thanks to itemised billing.
 Cheaters can easily delete any naughty texts and their call records, covering any potential tracks entirely.
 If you find that your partner has a mobile phone that you did not know about, chances are they are hiding something from you.
 Or have turned to drug dealing.

 Suspicious lovers are likely to go through phone contacts whether right or wrong, but are unlikely to pay much attention to somebody of their partners own gender, which is why many effective cheaters store their illicit lovers’ numbers under a fake name of their own sex.
 Jorge offered the following:

 If a partner has a lot of contact with somebody that they have never mentioned, even if they are apparently of the same sex, it should not be a problem to ask who they are.
 As long as you are not too aggressive with your questioning, your partner should be happy to ease your worries.
 If they are not, alarm bells should start ringing.

 Partners often use the almost laughably tired phrase, “I’m working late.”
 Spouses who often use this should be under suspicion if no extra money is actually being earned.
-“If however, the money bought home is a bound wad of $50 notes, I would question any extra-professional activities your partner may be engaging in…” Jorge joked.
+“If, however, the money brought home is a bound wad of $50 notes, I would question any extra-professional activities your partner may be engaging in…” Jorge joked.

 Complete denial can often convince a partner that it’s “all in his or her mind”.
 Without concrete evidence and faced with a resolute denial, many partners ignore their head and listen to their heart.